PROHIBITED OFFENSIVE WEAPONS IN PENNSYLVANIA

 The person possessed the weapon briefly after having found it or taken it from an aggressor, or in another manner which would show that the weapon was not going to be used unlawfully; or

 The person is a member of law enforcement in possession of a blackjack, has received specific training, and has used or possessed the weapon in the course of duty.

 Other typical defenses to any possession crime include arguments that the Commonwealth has not meet its burden of proof due to a lack of evidence, or that the police violated your constitutional rights during the course of the encounter.

 Prohibited Offensive Weapon charges are uncommon in Pennsylvania.
 However, in 2015 and 2017, former gun crimes prosecutor Dave Zuckerman successfully argued for the dismissal of prohibited offensive weapon charges against several clients who possessed collector's items.

+Whether or not there is a valid defense or you were caught red handed in possession of a prohibited weapon, it may be possible to resolve your case with minimal consequences.
 If you are facing prosecution for a prohibited offensive weapon charge, call the Zuckerman Law Firm today at 412-447-5580 for a free consultation.